 PaintCare analyzed the convenience level offered by drop-off sites using ArcGIS, a mapping and analytics software, and U.S. Census Bureau 2020 population data.
-The Census Bureau previously used the terms Urban Clusters and Urbanized Areas to identify densely populated centers of varying populations, and PaintCare previously used these definitions and their associated data for its density analysis.
-With the release of the 2020 Census, along with updating population counts and boundaries for densely populated areas, the Census Bureau also changed some terminology and definitions, including replacing the terms Urban Clusters and Urbanized Areas with a new comprehensive term and definition, Urban Area.
+The Census Bureau previously used the term Urbanized Area to identify densely populated centers of varying populations, and PaintCare previously used this definition and its associated data for its density analysis.
+With the release of the 2020 Census, along with updating population counts and boundaries for densely populated areas, the Census Bureau also changed some terminology and definitions, including replacing the term Urbanized Area with a new comprehensive term and definition, Urban Area.
 Urban Areas are densely populated areas with 5,000 or more residents.
 As a result, starting with the 2022 annual report, PaintCare is using Urban Areas data for density analysis.